alextanhongpin/ideas/books.md

 ## Team
 - [The Art of Scalability: Scalable Web Architecture, Processes, and Organizations for the Modern Enterprise (2nd Edition)](https://www.amazon.com/Art-Scalability-Architecture-Organizations-Enterprise/dp/0134032802) - This is less of a technical book than I first thought.
 It teaches you how to scale processes in an organization from segregating roles and responsibilities to defining methodologies in groups.
 Has

+## Software Engineering

+- [Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman](https://www.amazon.com/Apprenticeship-Patterns-Guidance-Aspiring-Craftsman/dp/0596518382) - This book strikes me as I experienced some of the patterns mentioned.

 ## Still Searching

 - Zero Bugs: and Program Faster by Kate Thompson